-Kelda Holdings Limited is the only other company, and largest company, to consolidate the company's Financial Statements and copies of the group Financial Statements may be obtained from the Company Secretary, Kelda Eurobond Co Limited, Western House, Halifax Road, Bradford BD6 2SZ.
+Kelda Holdings Limited's Financial Statements and copies of the group Financial Statements may be obtained from the Company Secretary, Western House, Halifax Road, Bradford BD6 2SZ.

 26. Contingent liabilities

 Five claims have been issued at various dates between December 2019 and March 2021 against Yorkshire Water by personal search companies (PSCs).
 The claims relate to historical search fees that PSCs have paid to Yorkshire Water for water and drainage reports obtained when buying a house.
 The PSCs state that the historical fees should not have been paid to Yorkshire Water as the information should have been provided for no fee under the Environmental Information Regulations 2004.
 Yorkshire Water has adopted the same stance as the rest of the sector in relation to this claim in disagreeing with the interpretation taken on behalf of the PSCs.
 Yorkshire Water denies liability in relation to the claims and thus considers any outflow of economic benefit in relation to these claims is not probable.
 Accordingly, no provision has been recognised in this regard (2022: no provision recognised).